 The WorkOffline (OfflineMode) property instructs the component to work in offline mode, i.e. it denies any hidden SQL query executions (mostly to load fields of some database objects).
 But in case of direct calls of metadata loading methods, it instructs the component to load metadata information in complete, i.e. with fields of each loaded database object.

-If you already have the list of allowed objects, you may not call the RefreshMetadata method at all, but fill the Metadata Container by youself:
+If you already have the list of allowed objects, you don't need to call the RefreshMetadata method.
+Instead you can fill the Metadata Container programmatically:

 For Each AllowedTableName As String In AllowedTables QueryBuilder.MetadataContainer.AddTable("", AllowedTableName, False, "") Next